 MA - Theatre and Dance

-The Master of Arts in Theatre and Dance is a three-year, part-time program of advanced studies in theatre and dance, designed to provide specialized training in:
+The Master of Arts in Theatre and Dance- Teaching Artistry is a three-year, part-time program of advanced studies in theatre and dance, designed to provide education, preparation, and mentorship relevant to professional teaching artists, including the areas of study as indicated below:

 - Theatre and Dance-MA-on-line (for the fully online program)